IESVE software proves Energy, Daylight and Mixed-Mode ventilation concept for Colorado State University Atrium.

 With students and faculty occupying the building at all times of the day, officials were faced with a particularly difficult challenge: ventilating the atrium while maximizing the use of daylight to naturally light the space.
 A stringent temperature comfort range meant both daylighting and ventilation had to integrate flawlessly, as the minimum temperature could not drop below 66 degrees Fahrenheit and the maximum could not exceed 77 degrees Fahrenheit.

 University officials enlisted Ambient Energy, a consulting and engineering firm specializing in sustainable technologies and building, for the renovation.
-Using IESVE for Engineers, Ambient Energy engineers were able to test and verify the architectural and passive strategy concepts for the atrium before implementing them.
+Using IESVE, Ambient Energy engineers were able to test and verify the architectural and passive strategy concepts for the atrium before implementing them.
 Initially, wind and climate analysis gave a better understanding of how natural factors would impact the building.
 Analyses showed that because of varied wind direction, natural ventilation would rely predominantly on buoyancy instead of wind driven data.

-By providing tangible data early in the schematic redesign process, IESVE for engineers provided designers and their clients with a way to test and verify their building efficiency theories before putting them into practice.
+By providing tangible data early in the schematic redesign process, IESVE provided designers and their clients with a way to test and verify their building efficiency theories before putting them into practice.
 This led to the effective utilization of skylights and natural ventilation to improve daylighting, cooling and energy efficiency in the atrium.
 Ambient Energy has been using IES’ software for several years and utilized its capabilities on many projects to prove concepts and radically reduce building energy consumption.

 “VE for Engineers is one of the only tools that can provide integrated daylight, thermal and mixed-mode ventilation analysis in great detail, which allowed us to test the integration of all components across the year.”